Search

 Goldfish range in size from just a couple inches long to over a foot long and considered one of the prettiest fish in the world.
-There are a wide variety of goldfish that can be classified in many ways.
-Ichthyologists (people who study fish) classify them according to:

 • Their head and body shapes